Drug Possession Defense Lawyers in Topeka, Kansas

 The drug crime lawyers at Irigonegary, Turney, & Revvenaugh, LLP have protected the rights of many good people in Topeka, helping maintain their freedoms and limiting the consequences of drug charges.

-How are CDS classified in Kansas?
+How are Controlled Dangerous Substances classified in Kansas?

 Each state classifies controlled dangerous substances differently.

 In Kansas, you won’t be surprised to hear that cocaine, heroin, methamphetamine and many other substances are classified as CDS.
 However, many people are surprised that the compounds used to manufacture them are also controlled.

 There is a bewildering array of controlled substances, and being found in possession of any amount of any of them without a valid medical prescription can bring a drug possession charge.

 Kansas divides CDS into five “schedules”.
 The substances listed in each schedule are detailed in the Kansas Code:

 - Schedule I include the drugs considered most dangerous (i.e., a high probability of abuse and addiction and no recognized medical value).

 - Schedule II to V substances decrease in perceived level of danger and probability of abuse while increasing perceived medical value.

 Note that marijuana is a controlled substance in Kansas, meaning that the possession and sale of any amount is illegal (more about marijuana possession laws in Kansas below).

 These laws apply despite marijuana being decriminalized and legalized in many states around the country.